-This report is intended to provide a succinct yet accurate presentation of the institution's activity in 2014.
+This report is intended to provide a succinct yet accurate presentation of the Institution's activity in 2014.
 As usual, a substantial part of the report is devoted to accounts of the main judicial activity of the Court of Justice, the General Court and the Civil Service Tribunal, providing an overview of developments in the case-law.

 In addition, statistics provide details, for each court, of the nature and quantity of the cases which were brought before them.
 A new record was achieved in 2014 with a total of 1 691 cases brought before the three courts, that is to say, the highest number since the judicial system of the European Union was created.
-On the other hand, as 1 685 cases were completed, the institution's productivity was likewise the highest recorded in its history.
+On the other hand, as 1 685 cases were completed, the Institution's productivity was likewise the highest recorded in its history.
 This increased productivity also had its counterpart in the duration of proceedings, which was reduced.

-This good performance confers no protection, however, against the risk of the system becoming clogged up in the future.
-Whilst the courts' constant workload, and especially the increase in the number of the cases before the General Court, is undeniably proof of the system's success, it may also compromise its effectiveness.
+This good performance confers no protection, however, against the risks of the system becoming clogged up in the future.
+Whilst the courts' constant workload and especially the increase in the number of the cases before the General Court are undeniably proof of the system's success, they may also compromise its effectiveness.

-Furthermore, since 1 December 2014, following the transitional period introduced by the Treaty of Lisbon as regards the judicial review of acts of the European Union in the field of police cooperation and judicial cooperation in criminal matters, the Court of Justice has had full jurisdiction under Article 258 of the Treaty on the Functioning of the European Union (TFEU) to decide infringement proceedings against any Member State - with one exception - where they breach provisions of EU law in that field.
+Furthermore, since 1 December 2014, following the transitional period introduced by the Treaty of Lisbon as regards judicial review of acts of the European Union in the field of police cooperation and judicial cooperation in criminal matters, the Court of Justice has had full jurisdiction under Article 258 TFEU to decide infringement proceedings against any Member State - with one exception - where they breach provisions of EU law in that field.